EmamaBilalKhan/Cafe-App/ReadMe.md

 Cafe-App is a Cafe Managment System that was developed using React Native (Expo), Express and Firebase.

-The application makes use of state management library zustand to efficiently manage app operations, firebase admin to provide secure access levels and react-native-responsive-screen to create a dynamic interface of different screen sizes.
+The application makes use of state management library zustand to efficiently manage app operations, firebase admin and client to provide secure access levels and react-native-responsive-screen to create a dynamic interface of different screen sizes.

 The System has separate Admin and customer panels that allow the user to perform their tasks according to authorized access levels.